xem/mini6502/README.md

 Features not included:

-- NES specific memory mirrorings (showing the same data available at different addresses)
+- NES specific memory mirrorings (showing the same data at different addresses)
 - NES specific I/O registers (to handle graphics, sound, joypads...)
-- NES Mappers (ROM bank switching, save slot, ...)
+- NES Mappers (cartridge models, allowing ROM bank switching, save slots, ...)
 - Decimal mode (which is present on the original MOS 6502 CPU but not in Ricoh 6502 used by the NES)

 <br>